 Audi Sport is in the early stages of developing its next RS 6 Avant.

-You can tell it's the RS 6 because of the aggressive front fascia with enlarged intakes, the huge wheels housing carbon-ceramic brake rotors, and the signature Audi Sport oval-shaped exhausts.
-The test mule also wears makeshift fender flares to hide its wider track.
-These will be replaced by proper pumped fenders on the production model.
+You can tell this is the RS 6 Avant because of the aggressive front fascia with enlarged intakes, the huge wheels housing carbon-ceramic brake rotors, and the signature Audi Sport oval-shaped exhausts.
+There are also fender flares to house a wider track.

-As with the current RS 6, the new one should be offered in regular RS 6 and extreme RS 6 Performance guises.
+As with the current RS 6 Avant, the new generation should be offered in regular RS 6 and extreme RS 6 Performance guises.

 For the RS 6 Performance, it’s thought output could reach as high as 700 hp thanks to the addition of an electric motor.
 The plug-in hybrid system would essentially be the one in the Porsche Panamera Turbo S E-Hybrid, which in the Porsche produces 680 hp from a 4.0-liter twin-turbo V-8 engine supplemented by an electric motor.

-2019 Audi RS 6 Avant test mule spy shots - Image via S. Baldauf/SB-Medien
+2020 Audi RS 6 Avant spy shots - Image via S. Baldauf/SB-Medien

-Regardless of the model, drive should be to all four wheels via an eight-speed automatic and all-wheel-drive system.
+Regardless of the model, drive should be to all four wheels via an 8-speed automatic and all-wheel-drive system.
 Both models should also deliver 0-60 mph times approaching the 3.0-second mark.

-The RS 6 is a Motor Authority favorite because of its supercar-rivaling performance coupled with a practical load space (the newest A6 Avant has close to 60 cubic feet with the rear seats folded).
-Unfortunately, Audi Sport's decision not to build another RS 6 sedan means we likely won't ever see the nameplate return to these shores.
-Instead, we'll get another generation of the mechanically similar RS 7 hatch.
+The RS 6 Avant is a Motor Authority favorite because of its supercar-rivaling performance coupled with a practical load space (the newest A6 Avant has close to 60 cubic feet with the rear seats folded).
+Sadly, we won't see the RS 6 Avant in the United States as Audi doesn't offer any A6 Avant models locally.
+The situation may change in the future, however.